irab/spellcheck/README.md

-# File Counter Buildkite Plugin
+# Spellchecker Buildkite Plugin

-Annotates the build with a file count.
+Annotates the build with words that are misspelt.

 ## Example